Flow views and infinite interval exchange transformations for recognizable substitutions: Spectral analysis of

-\begin{proof} Suppose there is a coincidence, which by taking powers if necessary can be assumed to occur at $\coinj \in \{1, ..., K\}$.
-Consider $\seqsp_c$, the set of all $\T \in \seqsp$ such that $\poslist{}(\T)$ contains infinitely many coincidence labels.
-This is a set of full measure by lemma \ref{lem:meas0}.
+\begin{proof} Suppose there is a coincidence, which by taking powers if necessary can be assumed to occur at $\coinj \in \{0, \ldots, K-1\}$.
+Consider $\seqsp_c$, the set of all $\T \in \seqsp$ such that $\poslist{}(\T)$ contains infinitely many coincidence addresses.
+This is a set of full measure by Lemma \ref{lem:meas0} since it contains $\seqsp_0$.